Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 | bottom              | `(0.5, 1)`    |
 | bottom right        | `(1, 1)`    |

-We see that, due to the normalized nature of this coordinate system, a texture coordinate is unable to reference a specific pixels.
-Instead, we use a floating-point coordinate for which the graphics card will return an **interpolated color**.
+We see that, due to the normalized nature of this coordinate system, a texture coordinate is unable to reference a specific pixel.
+Instead, we use a floating-point coordinate, for which the graphics card will return an **interpolated color**.
 This is the color any specific pixel on the monitor should assume when the shape is displayed.

 #### Scale Mode